 - Include multiple perspectives: presenters from small, medium, and large museums, from different job areas, from both inside and outside the museum field, etc. Hint: Ask potential presenters to use the ACM What Size is Your Museum? chart to determine their institution's size category.

-- Reach out to others through the InterActivity Sessions Groupsite.
-Open to all, though you will need to set up a new account (your ACM username and password will not work).
+- Reach out to others through the InterActivity Session Ideas Exchange Groupsite.
+Open to all, though you will need to set up a new account (your ACM portal username and password will not work).
 Get feedback on your ideas and recruit presenters.

 - Watch the recording from Writing an InterActivity 2019 Session Proposal webinar, Wednesday, June 20, and download the presentation slides.